Step 1: Determine the type of Stay Determine the type of Stay

 All students, however, need two documents.
 One is a proof of financial ressources (Finanzierungsnachweis) that shows you have enough money to support yourself during your studies.
 The minimum is currently 10,332 euros annually.
 You will also need to prove that you have health insurance while studying in Germany.

 The best way to reach a destination is to take one small step at a time, and that includes staying in Germany.
 You will have several things to do between the point at which you decide to go to Germany and when you arrive there.
-Tip: start early, make sure you’re aware of what’s required and keep an eye on important deadlines and focus on the following topics.
+Tip: start early, make sure you’re aware of what’s required, keep an eye on important deadlines and focus on the following topics.